Stories from Tech

 Nightingale Island is one of the three which resides near Tristan da Cunha and Inaccessible Island.
 It is also the largest of the Inaccessible Island Group, which also contains Middle Island and Stoltenhoff Island.
 All three of the islands have no inhabitants, however they are used for scientific research with visits made regularly.

 The island contains two peaks on the north side, with the tallest reaching three hundred and thirty seven metres.
 The remainder of the island is ringed by cliffs.

 The island is actually a volcano, which last erupted in 2004 preceded by a six hour earthquake swarm.
 The last eruption prior to 2004 was thought to be around 39,000 years ago.
-Weather conditions on the island can also be severe with conversation workers’ sheds being destroyed in a one hundred and twenty miles per hour cyclone back in 2001.
+Weather conditions on the island can also be severe with conservation workers’ sheds being destroyed in a cyclone in 2001, where windspeeds reached up to one hundred and twenty miles per hour.

 While Gough Island, which is also a part of the Tristan da Cunha group of islands, and Inaccessible Islands are unable to be visited by tourists, Nightingale Island is open to viewing with frequent visitors to Tristan da Cunha visiting the island when weather permits.

 Gough Island is located in the Atlantic Ocean and is a dependency of Tristan da Cunha, although it lies alone, some two hundred and fifty miles from Tristan da Cunha.

 It is inhabited by only the six or so staff of a weather station run by the South African National Antarctic Programme, which has been operational since 1956.